RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         save you thousands of dollars.
     - question: Will my personal informational shared?
       answer: >-
-        No. Your personal information is very important to us and will NEVER be shared to third parties.
+        No. Your privacy is very important to us.
+We will NEVER share your personal information with third parties.
 agentFaq:
   items:
     - question: What is RealtyOffer?